Laniella/git-for-professionals/Chapter4/chapter4_student_b.md

 ![Create Repo](../img/create_repo.png)

 In the menu, select your own user and then copy the name and description fields as shown below.
+Add an underscore followed by your name to the repo name field to ensure that it is unique.
 Then select somewhere reasonable to save your project on your computer and click "Create repository and clone".

 ![Create Repo Menu](../img/create_repo_menu_4b.png)